 Hear Tairongo Amoamo read the complete list: click on arrow to play or download as mp3 (493kb)

-Ordinary geographical features such as hills, rivers, cliffs, streams, mountains, the coast and adjectives describing them, such as small, big, little and long, are to be found in many place names.
+Terms for geographical features, such as hills, rivers, cliffs, streams, mountains, the coast; and adjectives describing them, such as small, big, little and long, are found in many place names.
 Here is a list so you can recognise them:

 See also: 365 useful Māori words and phrases